LaZar00/localization_addon/README.md

 		2. After loading modules, and before intro cinematics.
 In this case, the loader has reached the module and has updated texts.

 		In any case, I prefer to avoid changing 'engine.dll' directly.

+# Install

+You will need to install this in \Bin\loader folder in the path where Vampire the Masquerade - Bloodlines has been installed.
+You can enable (1) or disable (0) the features modifying the .ini file.
+UP 11.5rc14.1 by Wesp5 required.

+# Acknoledgents
++ Niko from Planet Vampire Discord in appointing me to documentation for coding this.